 The British Science Association launched the Summit in 2016 with support from No.10 Downing Street, the Department for Business, Energy and Industrial Strategy and leading influencers from science and business.

-David is the Chair of the British Science Association and the Executive Chairman of the Resolution Foundation.
+David was the Chair of the British Science Association (2015-18) and is the Executive Chairman of the Resolution Foundation.
 He was Minister for Universities and Science, attending Cabinet from 2010-2014, and was the Member of Parliament for Havant from 1992-2015.

 David is Chairman of Raspberry Pi, founding Chairman of the Cambridge Science Centre and the Founding Director of the Centre for Science and Policy, University of Cambridge.
 His career as an entrepreneur spans over 30 years, and includes involvement with several other ventures such as bio and high-tech firms ABCAM, CRFS, Analysys and Neul.